Inca Soldiers’ Training in Stealth and Espionage Techniques

 Simulated Missions and Drills

-Training for stealth and espionage was not left to chance.
+Training for stealth and espionage was not theoretical.
 Recruits participated in simulated missions that replicated the challenges of real operations.
-For example, a squad might be tasked with crossing a defended river at night, avoiding sentries, and capturing a mock flag.
-After each exercise, commanders conducted debriefs, analyzing what went wrong and offering corrections.
-Soldiers practiced tracking and countersurveillance, learning to detect when they were being followed.
-They also underwent endurance hikes at altitude while carrying minimal rations, teaching them to operate for days without resupply.
-Mistakes were punished with physical drills or the shaving of hair—a significant shame in Inca culture—which reinforced the importance of perfection in covert tasks.
+A squad might be tasked with crossing a defended river at night, avoiding sentries, and capturing a mock flag.
+After each exercise, commanders conducted debriefs, analyzing what went wrong and offering specific corrections.
+Soldiers practiced tracking and countersurveillance, learning to detect when they were being followed and how to shake a tail.

 Impact on Military Success and Empire Expansion